-What’s worse than experiencing chronic or recurrent muscle pain?
-Not knowing the cause or how to treat it.
+The only thing worse than experiencing chronic or recurrent muscle pain is not knowing how to treat it.

-You could be suffering from chronic musculoskeletal or neuropathic pain caused by nerve irritation or nerve dysfunction.
+Many people suffer from chronic musculoskeletal or neuropathic pain caused by nerve irritation or nerve dysfunction.
 When nerves are malfunctioning, the muscles they are connected to can become weak, tight and shortened—translation: painful.
-You feel like your muscles never relax.
+It feels like your muscles never relax.

 What is intramuscular stimulation (IMS)?